tegacodes/SolarProtocolData/README.md

-# Visualizing Solar Protocol Data
+# Working with Solar Protocol Data

 - Data is from the Solar Protocol API: [http://solarprotocol.net/api/v2/](http://solarprotocol.net/api/v1/).
 Please read the documentation there.
 - Offline examples of API data are saved in the data folder in this repository.